dataforgoodfr/batch7_satellite_ges/README.md

 # General presentation

-Our goal is to localize CO² emissions on Earth.
+The goal of our project is to localize CO² emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from the NASA.

 We are working with:
 - Matthieu Porte, from IGN who submit the projet
 - Marie Heckmann, from the French Ministry of Ecology